-Medicaid Agencies → Delivery → National DPP Lifestyle Change Program Delivery Options
+Medicaid Agencies → Implementation→ National DPP Lifestyle Change Program Delivery Options

 National DPP Lifestyle Change Program Delivery Options

-When covering the National Diabetes Prevention Program (National DPP) lifestyle change program, state Medicaid agencies have several options for program delivery.
+When covering the National Diabetes Prevention Program (National DPP) lifestyle change program, state Medicaid agencies and Medicaid managed care organizations (MCOs) have several options for program delivery.
 These options include contracting with CDC-recognized organizations that offer the program:

 Click here for a list of CDC-recognized organizations in your state.
 For a map comparing the availability of National DPP lifestyle change program classes from organizations with full or pending CDC-recognition status, click here.